Accumulation Distribution Indicator – 4 Entry Triggers and Trade Examples

 3. On Balance Volume and Accumulation Distribution

-Similarly, the OBV pretty much looks the same way as the A/D and the signals it gives are interpreted the same way.
+Similarly, the OBV pretty much looks the same way as the accumulation distribution indicator and the signals it gives are interpreted the same way.

 However, the two indicators could sometimes diverge.
 The ADL could move upwards, while the OBV could move downwards.